rdbo/libmem/README.md

 6. Run a Visual Studio `Developer Command Prompt` as Administrator

+7. Run the following command to append libmem's destination directory to your `%PATH%` user variable:

+        setx PATH "%PATH%;%ProgramFiles%\libmem\include;%ProgramFiles%\libmem\lib"

-7. Continue reading at `Build and Install`
+8. Continue reading at `Build and Install`

 ### Linux
 **Note**: The following commands are for Debian/Ubuntu based distributions.
 Make sure to find the appropriate commands for your Linux distribution.